![]() |

 Lake Tahoe is not immune to quakes.
 We have 3 faults.
-A
+A major quake could trigger a seiche, as it did centuries ago. |

 Last Monday night, I was a News Segment guest on Coast to Coast AM.
 I spoke to host George Noory about the 6.8 Offshore Northern California.
 This seismically active region shook and the quake was widely felt but no damage or injuries.
 Last night, I spoke about the shallow and widely felt quake in San Fernando Valley that hit yesterday morning on St. Patrick's Day before 6:30 AM.
 More than 9000 people reported to the USGS that they felt the sharp jolt that lasted at least 10 seconds.
 It occurred during the time of the Full Moon (believed to be a time when earthquakes can and do happen sometimes great shakers).